hypeJunction/tincan_viewer/README.md

 The plugin has been commissioned and sponsored by Bodyology School of Massage.

+### Security considerations

+* By default, only administrators are allowed to upload packages.
+Use ```'container_permissions_check','object'``` with high priority to change that behaviour.
+* Please consider uploaded packages as a vector for _potential XSS attack_.
+Only allow uploads by users you trust.

 ### Notes

 * The plugin has been built for compatibility with Articulate software.
 Presumably, if TinCan it is what it says it is,